cap5bv/saltstack-grafana-tech-post/README.md

-# Auto-provisioning Grafana API with SaltStack
+# Auto-provisioning Grafana via the API with SaltStack

 This repository contains salt state and script examples as part of the following article: